adeich/adeich.github.io/_posts/2019-09-16-modeling-parking-ticket-times.md

 The gamma distribution is a sensible choice for this scenario because we can adjust both its mean, which represents the mean period of visits (and which we're keeping in this simulation at a constant $$\mu=30$$ minutes), *and* its standard deviation, $$\sigma$$.
 Here's what the gamma distribution looks like for various ratios of $$(\sigma/\mu)$$:

 ![gamma](/images/parking_gamma.png){: .align-center}
-*For an explanation of these `a` and `scale` formulae, see the Implementation Details section, below.
-For the full code used to make this plot, see the [jupyter notebook](https://github.com/adeich/little_sci_comp_projects/blob/master/Modeling%20getting%20a%20parking%20ticket.ipynb).*
+*For the full code used to make this plot, see the [jupyter notebook](https://github.com/adeich/little_sci_comp_projects/blob/master/Modeling%20getting%20a%20parking%20ticket.ipynb).*

 So as $$(\sigma/\mu)$$ approaches 0, the gamma function approaches a spike at $$\mu$$---this is just perfectly periodic visit times!
 Likewise, as $$(\sigma/\mu)$$ approaches 1, the gamma function approaches the exponential distribution---this just becomes, then, the perfectly random visit times discussed in the Interval *A* section, above.